hammerheim-game/hammerheim-rules/3-equipment.md

 Any hit caused by a weapon coated with Dark Venom counts as having +1 Strength, so, for example, if a warrior with Strength 3 wielding a poisoned sword hits an opponent, he will cause a Strength 4 hit instead.
-Armor saving throws are modified to take into account the increased Strength of the attack.

 ### Elven Wine

 [Shadow Warriors Only, one use only]